-- The number of questions and time allotted are listed in the application. - All questions must be linked to the Content Outline and a reference. - Competence vs. Expertise: The purpose of an examination is to identify candidates possessing the necessary competencies to practice in order to protect the public NOT to demonstrate expertise, exceptional talent, or knowledge of obscure topics. - All guestions must be valid, reliable and fair. - Multiple-choice, one correct answer.
+- 75 questions; 1.5 hours to complete the paper and pencil exam. - All questions must be linked to the Content Outline and a reference. - Competence vs. Expertise: The purpose of an examination is to identify candidates possessing the necessary competencies to practice in order to protect the public NOT to demonstrate expertise, exceptional talent, or knowledge of obscure topics. - All guestions must be valid, reliable and fair. - Multiple-choice, one correct answer.
 There are no true/false or fill in the blank questions.
 Questions are never developed to try to trick or confuse a candidate.
 For security reasons, questions on the examination are not released to anyone. - Multi-step question writing and review process with SMEs: (1) questions are written, (2) questions are then reviewed for content, applicability, grammar, Content Outline fit, and reference material and (3) put into exam format and reviewed for level of difficulty, duplication and consistency.